solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 **Azure Portal**

 -   Login into the Azure Portal and choose a valid Subscription.
--   Searchfor 'Deploy a custom template'.
+-   Search for 'Deploy a custom template'.

 ![][14]

--   Select 'Build your own custom template in the editor'.
+-   Select 'Build your own template in the editor'.

 ![][15]